juvu/DayTrade-SwingTrade/TradingTechniques.md

 	- [ ] Merge with bigger company(Very bullish)
 	 - [ ] Earnings winner
 	 - [ ] Contract winner(If there's deposit from another company, that's bullish)
- - [ ] Use premarket high as risk
  - [ ] <100M market cap or biotech
- - [ ] Good volume
  - [ ] Ideally went supernova before
  - [ ] Above 2M float
  - [ ] No overhead resistance
  - [ ] Clean chart
-* 20-30% profit is considered to be a good trade
-* The stock is considered bullish if it can hold half of the first spike
+*

 * Don't hold through individual resistance of >10M
 * Sizing
 	* 1/3 in the premarket if it's started to breakout in the premarket
 	* 1/3 on break of premarket high
+		* Use premarket high as risk
 	* Add 1/3 in the first pull back
+		* The stock is considered bullish if it can hold half of the first spike
 	* Take 2/3 profit in the third spike
+		* 20-30% profit is considered to be a good trade
 	* Let the remaining run higher
 	* If the stock breaks half of the spike, sell the position